jmanzion/CodingSamples/README_lunar_landing.md

 Lunar Landing Notebook

+The objective of this project is to solve the lunar landing game from OpenAI Gym using Deep Q-Learning.

+For additional details and analysis of lunar_landing.ipynb, please refer to lunar_landing.pdf.

 Steps to run the uploaded Jupyter Notebook, lunar_landing.ipynb, are shown below.
 This will create and run the Deep Q-learning algorithm to solve tghe Lunar Landing game from OpenAI Gym.

 1. Run cell 1 to import all the necessary libraries